kyma-project/api-gateway/docs/user/custom-resources/apirule/04-40-apirule-mutators.md

   Example
   </summary>

-In the following example, two different headers are specified: **X-Custom-Auth**, which uses the incoming Authorization header as a value, and **X-Some-Data** with the value `some-data`.
+In the following example, two different headers are configured: **X-Custom-Auth**, which uses the incoming Authorization header as a value, and **X-Some-Data** with the value `some-data`.

 ```yaml
 apiVersion: gateway.kyma-project.io/v1beta1